ludovicalarcon/jenkins-k8s/README.md

 minikube stop
 ```

-Also, we need to install the Kubernetes command line interface to interact witj our cluster.
+Also, we need to install the Kubernetes command line interface to interact with our cluster.

 MacOS
 ```